kjnikhil6/ASD_ADHD_EEG_DL/README.md

 project aims to change this through an innovative AI-based classification system.

-5

-<a name="br6"></a>

-BACKGROUND STUDY

-“Global prevalence of autism: A systematic review update” a review article by Jinan etal.
-[8]

-reviewed studies of the prevalence of autism worldwide, considering the impact of geographic,

-ethnic, and socioeconomic factors on prevalence estimates.
-Approximately 1/100 children are

-diagnosed with autism spectrum disorder around the world.

 In the article “ADHD and learning disabilities: Research findings and clinical implications” by